elva-labs/braincells/examples/serverless-challenges/data-persistance-and-storage/store-and-serve-large-media-files/README.md

-# Persistance and Storage - Store and Serve Large Media Files
+# Example Solution - Store and Serve Large Media Files

 This project is an example of how to solve this task.
 The code is written in rust and deployed with AWS SAM.